JHGuitarFreak/UQM-MegaMod/README.md

 For all platforms when building from commandline you can use the command `-j#` to invoke multi-threaded performance to dramaticly speed up build time.
 Example: If you're running on a Ryzen 7 2700x you can use the command like so `./build.sh -j16 uqm` to take advantage of all your threads.

-This also works with the MinGW helper script in the same manner: `./mingw.sh -j16 uqm`

 ## Fixes